theandrew168/pymkv/README.md

 ```

 ## Performance
-All of these benchmarks are executed remotely on a small Digital Ocean cluster (1 index, 3 volumes).
-Unless otherwise noted, all of the droplets are the smallest size (1vCPU, 512MB, $5/month).
+All of these benchmarks were executed against a small cluster (1 index, 3 volumes) of Digital Ocean droplets (1vCPU, 512MB, $5/month).

-### Benchmarks

 | **Benchmark** | **Command** |
 | --- | --- |